braineatingmachines/braineatingmachines.github.io/about.md

           <h3 class="text-2xl font-bold text-gray-900 mb-2">Varun Mehta</h3>
           <p class="text-lego-blue font-semibold mb-4">Lead Coach & Co-Founder</p>
           <p class="text-gray-600 mb-4">
-            Varun is a dad to 2 girls and a technology enthusiast always finding ways to introduce STEM to kids.
-            He has introduced STEM nights & coached Odyssey of the Mind at Coleman Elementary School, Glen Rock.
+            As a father of two daughters, Varun understands the importance of inspiring the next generation of innovators.
+A robotics enthusiast with deep roots in the Glen Rock community, he has organized STEM nights and coached Odyssey of the Mind teams at Coleman Elementary School, bringing hands-on learning experiences directly to local students.
           </p>
           <p class="text-gray-600 mb-4">
-            With a bachelor's in electrical engineering and 20 years as a software engineer, Varun brings real-world tech expertise to help students understand robotics and programming.
+            Varun holds a bachelor's degree in electrical engineering and has spent over 20 years as a software engineer working with cutting-edge technologies.
+He is passionate about translating complex technical concepts into engaging, age-appropriate activities that help students discover their potential in robotics, coding, and engineering.
           </p>
           <a href="https://linkedin.com/in/varunrmehta" target="_blank" rel="noopener" class="text-lego-blue hover:text-blue-700 font-medium">
             Connect on LinkedIn →